-- 5.17 Cycle parking provision will be considered as part of all regeneration activity and cycle route enhancements.
+- 5.16 We will continue to support the attractiveness of the borough's town centres and district centres as places to spend time for residents and visitors: this includes supporting accessibility by cycling, as well as walking and wheeling, and creating a sense of place.
+We are implementing the masterplan for North Shields and have committed in the Our North Tyneside Plan to bring forward masterplans for Wallsend and Whitley Bay town centres.
+We have also committed to bring investment and improvements to the North West area of the borough and ensure that our investment delivers ambition, opportunity and benefits for all residents. - 5.17 Cycle parking provision will be considered as part of all regeneration activity and cycle route enhancements.
 We will look to provide cycle parking which is appropriate to the end destination.
 This provision could include standard 'Sheffield' cycle stands where a bike can be parked quickly; or, where appropriate, provision such as lockable cycle 'hangars' which are more secure and appropriate to overnight parking. - 5.18 We will continue to work with businesses to improve the uptake of measures which support cycling and which substitute cycling for motorised trips.
 This will include promoting the use of cargo bikes and ensuring applications received through the planning processes provide suitable end user facilities such as cycle parking, showers and drying rooms.

-Two-thirds of all journeys made in the North East are under 5 miles - the kind of journeys which can easily be made by bike.
+Two-thirds of all journeys made in the North East are under 5 miles - the kind of journeys which can easily be made by cycling.

-Action 4 - Improve connectivity between cycling and other forms of transport, making it easier to cycle as part of a longer journey

-- 5.19 We will work with other local authorities in the region, Nexus, Transport North East, local bus operators and wider partners on proposals which would integrate cycling with bus, rail and Metro. - 5.20 Public transport services benefit from more customers if people can easily cycle to a stop or station.
-We will work with partners to ensure that high-quality bike parking is provided at new or refurbished public transport stations and interchanges. - 5.21 Cycle hire is a service already offered by local businesses in the borough.
-We will consider potential options, where there is market interest, for cycle hire or loan initiatives, which could include options for forms of public bike hire provision. - 5.22 Bikes are carried on board the Shields Ferry, which provides a valuable link in the public transport network.
-The Tyne Pedestrian and Cyclist Tunnels, which have provided a valuable link between destinations on both sides of the Tyne since 1951, reopened in August 2019 following refurbishment work. - 5.23 Folding cycles can be carried on the Metro at all times, and standard bicycles can be carried on much of the Metro network, including all stations in North Tyneside, at off-peak times on weekdays and all day at weekends.
+- Action 4 Improve connectivity between cycling and other forms of transport, making it easier to cycle as part of a longer journey - 5.19 We will work with other local authorities in the region, Nexus, Transport North East, public transport operators and wider partners to promote multi-modal travel and on proposals which would integrate cycling with bus, rail and Metro. - 5.20 Public transport services benefit from more customers if people can easily cycle to a stop or station.
+We will work with partners to ensure that high-quality cycle parking is provided at new or refurbished public transport stations and interchanges. - 5.21 Cycle hire is a service already offered by local businesses in the borough.
+We will consider potential options, where there is market interest, for cycle hire or loan initiatives, which could include options for forms of public cycle hire provision. - 5.22 Cycles are carried on board the Shields Ferry, which provides a valuable link in the public transport network.
+The Tyne Pedestrian and Cyclist Tunnels, which have provided a valuable link between destinations on both sides of the Tyne since 1951, reopened in August 2019 following refurbishment work. - 5.23 The new Metro fleet which will be brought into service by Nexus has been designed to accommodate cycles.
+On the existing Metro fleet standard bikes can be carried on much of the network, including all stations in North Tyneside, at off-peak times on weekdays and all day at weekends.
+Northumberland Park will be the first National Rail station in the borough following completion of the Northumberland Line major project.